 There is no statutory requirement to carry out a recheck.

-It is NYCC practice to carry out a 10% random sample re-check across all schools each year, with some specific exclusions to be agreed with schools who consider themselves to have ‘high risk’ roles for example in Residential or Special Schools who may wish to have a tighter regime on some or all roles.
+Schools and Trusts should consider and agree their own policy on whether DBS rechecks are required and, if they are, the frequency of these.
+Where schools or Trusts consider themselves to have ‘high risk’ roles for example in Residential or Special Schools they may wish to have a tighter regime on some or all roles.

-Maintained Schools may wish to depart from this element of the NYCC DBS policy.
-This departure must involve full Governing Body consideration of this issue and a formal written statement of the decision to be excluded from the random sample, along with the rationale for doing so, must be minuted.
-This should also be sent to NYHR@northyorks.gov.uk and retained at school as a clear audit trail of the Governing Body’s decision making process.

 Portability of DBS Clearances and the Update Service

-NYCC policy makes it clear that DBS clearances can be portable between NYCC schools where an employee is moving to a similar role (e.g. teaching to teaching) and there has been no break in service, including between maintained and voluntary aided schools.
-However, voluntary aided schools may choose, as the employer, to undertake a new clearance at their discretion.
+The statutory position on portability is outlined within Keeping Children Safe in Education January 2021 (para 156).
+This generally states that there is no requirement to obtain an enhanced DBS certificate if, during a period which ended not more than three months before the person’s appointment, the applicant has worked in a school in England.
+However, there is still a requirement for the school/Trust to undertake all other pre-employment checks, including a barred list check where the individual is engaging in regulated activity.

+Schools and Trusts should determine and agree their own policies around portability taking into account their safeguarding responsibilities.
+The recommended, and common, practice in this area is to obtain a new enhanced DBS certificate for all new employees joining the school/Trust.

-NYCC continues with the policy of not allowing portability for staff new to maintained schools where NYCC is the employer.
-However, where an individual has registered with the DBS Update Service it makes sense to take advantage of the ability to access the information more quickly and at no cost (because a new DBS check may not be required).
-Therefore, where schools determine that an individual has registered with the update service, they can, if they wish, ask the prospective employee for their details in order to access the system and obtain their DBS details.
+Where an individual has registered with the DBS Update Service it makes sense to take advantage of the ability to access the information more quickly and at no cost (because a new DBS check may not be required).
+Therefore, where schools/Trusts determine that an individual has registered with the update service, they can, if they wish, ask the prospective employee for their details in order to access the system and obtain their DBS details.

-When using the update service schools must still see the original DBS certificate issued to the individual.
+When using the update service schools/academies must still see the original DBS certificate issued to the individual.
 They should ensure that the details of the certificate they see are the same as those held on the online system e.g. issue number, date, employee name, etc. and that the DBS is enhanced, appropriate for the child workforce, with barred list check if in regulated activity.

 When the online update service is accessed, it will return one of the following statements:

 This DBS certificate contains no information and remains current – this means that the original certificate was blank (no information disclosed) and there has been no change to this position.
-Therefore, the school can take the original DBS certificate as current and valid
+Therefore, the school/Trust can take the original DBS certificate as current and valid

 This DBS certificate remains current – this means that information was disclosed about the individual on the original certificate and there has been no change to this position.
-Therefore, the school can take the original DBS certificate as current and valid
+Therefore, the school/Trust can take the original DBS certificate as current and valid

 This DBS certificate is no longer current.
-Please apply for a new DBS check to get the most up-to-date information – this means that new information has come to light and the school will need to ask the applicant to apply for a new DBS check to view this
+Please apply for a new DBS check to get the most up-to-date information – this means that new information has come to light and the school/Trust will need to ask the applicant to apply for a new DBS check to view this

 The details entered do not match those held on our system.
 Please check and try again.
 This can mean that the wrong information has been added, the individual has not subscribed to the update service or the DBS certificate has been removed from the update service.
-The school should check that it has entered the information correctly but if it does not receive a confirmation then a new DBS check should be requested.
+The school/Trust should check that it has entered the information correctly but if it does not receive a confirmation then a new DBS check should be requested.